newrelic/newrelic-java-agent/newrelic-agent/DualCaffeineReadme.md

 and the agent automatically selects the appropriate version at runtime based on the Java version, utilizing the CollectionFactory on the AgentBridge.

+A config exists, that if set to `true`, will force the use of Caffeine v2, even if the Java version is 11+:
+- System property: `newrelic.config.collectionfactory.forcev2`
+- Environment variable: `NEW_RELIC_COLLECTIONFACTORY_FORCEV2`

+(Not available as a yaml config since the AgentCollectionFactory is loaded prior to any services being spun up).

 A couple of other Caffeine v2 and v3 differences:
 - v2 depends on `org.checkerfraemwork`, which is also relocated in the agent jar
 - v3 depends on `org.jspecify`, which is also relocated in the agent jar